Frame Transformation

 |

-Scenario 1: Sort Workpieces by Bin-Z When Bin Is Tilted
+Scenario 1: Sort Target Objects by Bin Z-Axis When the Bin Is Tilted

-In production, bins may be globally tilted, so Z values in camera frame cannot reflect true height order inside the bin.
-In this case, workpiece poses should be transformed to the bin frame and sorted along the bin Z axis for in-bin sorting or layered picking.
+In actual production, bins may be tilted overall, causing the Z values of target objects in the camera reference frame to not accurately reflect their actual height order inside the bin.
+In this case, the poses of the target objects need to be transformed to the bin’s own reference frame and sorted by the bin’s Z-axis to enable in-bin sorting or layered picking.
+The specific procedure is as follows:

 -